If you’re looking for holiday inspiration this year, exploring a new UK city is a great alternative to going abroad.

 Learn about the hugely significant Northern Ireland Conflict on a walking tour, and visit the imposing Stormont Estate, home of the Northern Ireland Assembly.

 And the city’s nightlife isn’t just for the students — you’ll find authentic Irish pubs, cocktail bars, and live jazz and wine bars to keep you entertained.

-Explore the Holborne Museum, which houses a growing collection of fine art.
+Explore the Holburne Museum, which houses a growing collection of fine art.
 Or, take tea in the Pump Room, where Jane Austen studied Bath’s High Society for inspiration for her novels.

-Bath is also one of the best UK city break destinations for active pursuits.
+Bath is also one of the best UK city break destinations if you like to stay active.
 Cycle paths run alongside the River Avon and the Kennet and Avon Canal, while a National Trust walk encircles the city, showcasing views of the UNESCO-protected heritage buildings in all their glory.

-Trace back time and walk along the city walls, or the medieval alleys and footpaths — known as Snickelways.
-For a different view, sail down the River Ouse on a riverboat.
-These have open decks and plenty of space for social distancing.
+Trace back time and walk along the city walls, the medieval alleys and footpaths — known as Snickelways.
+For a different view of York, you can sail down the River Ouse on a riverboat.

 For an atmospheric shopping trip, head to The Shambles, one of the UK’s best-kept medieval streets filled with cheerful cafes and quirky boutiques.

 Brighton is arguably the liveliest seaside city in the UK, with shops, restaurants, museums and nightlife to suit all tastes.

-There are some fantastic places to eat, whether you fancy seafood, pub food, or Michelin-starred dining.
-And with miles of beach to explore, and the Sussex countryside a few minutes away by bus, Brighton is also an excellent choice for walkers.
+And with miles of beach to explore, and the Sussex countryside a few minutes away by bus, Brighton is also an excellent choice for keen walkers.

-The lively university town of Cambridge is the perfect size for exploring on foot, and offers visitors some wonderful bucket-list experiences — peeking inside the famous colleges, punting along the River Cam or listening to the King’s College Choir.
+The lively university town of Cambridge is the perfect size for exploring on foot, and offers visitors some wonderful bucket-list experiences.
+Peek inside the famous colleges, go punting along the River Cam, or listen to the King’s College Choir.

-Stop for a Chelsea Bun in one of the many tea rooms or coffee shops, and watch earnest students working away on their laptops.
-The Botanic Garden, founded in 1762, is perfect for an open-air stroll.
+Stop for a Chelsea bun in one of the many tea rooms or coffee shops, and watch earnest students working away on their laptops.

-Cardiff Castle, arguably the most famous castle, has a spacious public square, set on the open castle lawns with plenty of tables and seats for a midday picnic.
+In the heart of the city Cardiff Castle has a spacious public square, set on the open castle lawns, the perfect spot for a picnic.

-Possibly one of the best UK city breaks for art, culture and music, showcasing some of the country’s best museums, galleries and as well as quite the line-up of modern and historic buildings.
+Possibly one of the best UK city breaks for art, culture and music, Liverpool is home to some of the country’s best museums and galleries..

 Finally, no guide to Liverpool is complete without a mention of Beatlemania.
-The Beatles Trail offers a whistle stop tour of many key locations, including the Cavern Club, where the band played hundreds of gigs — and Cilla Black worked in the cloakroom.
+The Beatles Trail offers a whistle-stop tour of many key locations, including the Cavern Club, where the band played hundreds of gigs.

 If you’re feeling inspired to see more of the UK this year, read about our top 50 beautiful places to visit in the UK.

-Don’t forget to buy UK travel insurance if you’re going away for more than two nights in pre-paid accommodation to cover for cancellations and mishaps.
+And if you’re going away for more than two nights in pre-paid accommodation don’t forget to buy UK travel insurance to cover cancellations and mishaps.